-What is the pay like for travel bloggers?
-That’s as subjective as asking how much a musician makes.
+How much do travel bloggers get paid?
+That's as subjective as asking how much a musician makes.
 In other words, the answer depends on how big of a deal you are.

 On average, it takes at least a year of FREE full-time love and labour to turn a profit on a blog (this was the case for us).
-Are you willing to invest one year of your time, with little or most likely no return, in the hopes of creating something lasting?
-If you have a genuine passion, the answer to this will be an enthusiastic YES.
+Are you willing to invest one year of your time, likely with little or no return?
+If you have a genuine passion, the answer to this will be an enthusiastic HELL YES.

-- Get yourself set up with the basics – a blog name, domain, web host, social media channels
+- Get yourself set up with the basics – a blog name, domain, web host, social media channels, site backup, and plugins

-- Focus on producing regular, quality content to generate traffic and committed readers
+- Focus on producing regular, quality content to generate traffic and gain committed readers

 - Experiment with different monetization approaches such as ads, sponsored posts, and affiliate programs

-- Get comprehensive insights from the experts – Travel Blog Success and Superstar Blogging both being excellent, all-encompassing courses that offer ongoing support via secret Facebook groups
+- Get comprehensive insights from the experts – Superstar Blogging is an all-encompassing course with an active Facebook support group

 - Keep it real – honesty will draw in a committed readership in the long-term